nomadtales/SuspendRockstar/ReadMe.md

 This Project is similar to the [Red Dead Online Solo Lobby Batch Script](https://github.com/PrettyPrintSpaghettiCode/RDO_Solo_Lobby) Project.
 One uses Batch files and the other PowerShell.
 There is nothing to install with this script as it will dynamically pull the source code from GitHub.

+If you are concern by the trust and permissions required, please check the script first and confirm it is not performing any unauthorised actions.

 ## Installation
 ### PS Tools
 A once off installation of PS Tools is required.